Jdf2023/julia2rust/README.md

 ## Documentation

 Usage:
-    julia2rust <file.jl>

-This accepts a file `file.jl` and outputs a file named `file.rs` to the same directory where the `file.jl` resides.
-The generated `file.rs` can then be fed to the Rust compiler, `rustc`, for compilation.
+    `julia2rust file1.jl file2.jl file3.jl ... `

+This accepts julia file/s as input/s and outputs rust file/s of the same name on the same directory as the input julia file/s.

+There must at least one `main` julia function which will be translated to `main` function in the generated rust file which serves as the entry point of every rust program.

-Note that currently, this does not work with `cargo`.
+Note that this does not currently work with `cargo`.

 ### Install